d-morrison/IntroStatActivities/_book/15-Exam3-review.md

 o.
 Use the provided R script file to find the theory-based p-value.
 \vspace{0.3in}

 p.
-Use the provided R script file to find the appropriate z* multiplier and calculate the theory-based confidence interval.
+Use the provided R script file to find the appropriate t* multiplier and calculate the theory-based confidence interval.
 \vspace{0.5in}

 q.
 Does the theory-based p-value and CI match those found using simulation methods?
 Explain why or why not.